-This paper presents the main current European programme managed by the European Commission in the field of higher education as well as the funding available for specific actions.
-Examples of initiatives already funded by the European Commission are also provided.
+This paper presents the main current European programme managed by the European Commission in the field of education and training as well as the funding available for specific actions.
+Examples of initiatives already funded by the European Commission in the field of science education are provided.